top of page

 Associate Vice President for Innovation and Entrepreneurship

-Werner G. Kuhr serves as Associate Vice President of Innovation and Entrepreneurship, Werner will oversee and enhance TTU’s robust innovation ecosystem, which includes the Office of Research Commercialization (ORC), The Innovation Hub, the Northwest Texas Small Business Development Center (NWTSBDC). and serve on the Board of the Texas Tech Research Park, Inc. (TTRP) (a separate 501(c)(3) entity).
+Werner G. Kuhr serves as Associate Vice President of Innovation and Entrepreneurship at Texas Tech University, where he oversees TTU’s robust innovation ecosystem, which includes the Office of Research Commercialization (ORC), The Innovation Hub, the Northwest Texas Small Business Development Center (NWTSBDC), and he serves on the Board of the Texas Tech Research Park, Inc. (TTRP; a separate 501(c)(3) entity).
 The TTU innovation ecosystem supports TTU and Texas Tech Health Sciences Center (TTUHSC) faculty, staff, and student entrepreneurs, as well as the entire West Texas region.
-Reporting to the Vice President for Research and Innovation (VP), the AVP will work closely with the VP, strategizing, energizing, and leading a focused Research and Innovation Office, and driving economic engagement with TTU’s innovation ecosystem.
-The AVP will serve as TTU’s primary point of contact for the university’s innovation, entrepreneurship, and economic development initiatives.
+Reporting to the Vice President for Research and Innovation (VP), the AVP I&E works closely with the VP, strategizing, energizing, and leading a focused Research and Innovation Office, and driving economic engagement with TTU’s innovation ecosystem.
+The AVP I&E serves as TTU’s primary point of contact for the university’s innovation, entrepreneurship, and economic development initiatives.

 bottom of page